 1 tablespoon chopped fresh basil

 - Make the Crust: Combine flours and salt in the work bowl of a food processor and process to combine.
-Scatter butter cubes over the top of the flour mixture and pulse until mixture resembles coarse sand with a few pea-sized pieces of butter here and there, about 10 pulses.
-Add ice water, 2 tablespoons at a time and continue to pulse until dough just comes together, about 8-10 additional pulses.
+Scatter butter cubes over the top of the flour mixture and pulse until mixture resembles coarse sand with a few pea-sized pieces of butter here and there, about 8-10 pulses.
+Transfer mixture to a bowl and sprinkle the ice water over the top.
+Mix with a fork and/or your fingers until no dry spots remain and the dough holds together when squeezed.

 Transfer dough to a piece of plastic wrap.
 Gather into a ball and press into a disk, about 5 inches in diameter.
-Chill for at least one hour or up to two days before rolling.
+Chill for at least two hours or up to two days before rolling.

 Make the Filling: Using your hands, gently toss tomato slices in a large colander with 1 teaspoon salt.
 Set over a sink to drain for 30 minutes.

 Preheat oven to 375 degrees.
-Transfer dough round to a piece of parchment paper.
-Cover with another piece of parchment paper and roll dough in between the two layers of parchment paper into a 12 inch circle.
-Transfer to a baking sheet leaving parchment paper in place.
-Place in the refrigerator for 15 minutes or so to firm up slightly.
+Transfer chilled dough round to a piece of parchment paper.
+Dust the top of the dough round with flour to prevent sticking.
+Using a rolling pin, roll into a 12 inch circle.
+Trim the edges with a pizza wheel if desired.
+Transfer to an inverted baking sheet leaving parchment paper in place.
+Place in the refrigerator for 20-30 to firm up slightly.

 Meanwhile, shake colander to get rid of any accumulated water.
 Combine tomatoes, shallot, oil, thyme, garlic and few grinds of freshly ground pepper and ½ teaspoon salt in a large bowl.
-Remove dough round from the refrigerator.
-Peel off top layer of parchment.
-Spread mustard over the surface of the dough, leaving a 1 ½ inch border around the edges.
+Remove dough round from the refrigerator and place the dough round and parchment inside the rimmed baking sheet.
+Spread mustard over the surface of the dough, leaving a 1 ½ to 2 inch border around the edges.
 Sprinkle Havarti cheese in an even layer over the mustard.

 Fold the border of the dough inward over the tomato mixture so that it covers the filling by about 1 inch, overlapping the dough every couple of inches.
 Gently press dough so that it adheres.
 Brush with beaten egg.